microsoft/verona/docs/internal/compiler-steps.md

 The final output of the compiler is a single object file containing the whole Verona meta-module and all its compile-time dependencies.
 Foreign code will be compiled separately in a shared object, including all its requirements (other libraries).

-In addition to those, Verona will have the following components to link:
-* The Verona runtime, declared at compile time but not implemented
-* Pre-compiled parts of the (builtin) standard library, if needed to be written in C++
-* Those components can be further optimised (inlined, cleaned up) by Link-Time optimisations

-The linker will then link all these objects together, doing the standard relocation fixups and cleanups, producing a final executable.
+The linker will then link all these objects together, doing the standard relocation fix-ups and cleanups, producing a final executable.

 The program will dynamically link all the necessary shared objects, including foreign code for sandboxing, at run time.

 The stages (and status) of the linker steps are:
 * (in progress) Verona runtime and snmalloc
 * (not started) Builtin library components in C++
-* (not started) Dynamic loading routines and sandbox code
+* (prototyping) Dynamic loading routines and sandbox code
 * (not started) Linking and producing an executable

 The runtime code can be found at [`src/rt`](../../src/rt).